 On January 15, 2021, the NRA filed for bankruptcy in a federal court in Texas.
-The filing was made under Chapter 11 of the bankruptcy code, meaning the NRA will be seeking to reorganize through the bankruptcy process.
+The filing was made under Chapter 11 of the bankruptcy code, meaning the NRA was seeking to reorganize through the bankruptcy process.

-The NRA has been struggling financially for the last several years.
-The organization has run deficits for the past four years, laid off a significant portion of its staff, and has been spending millions in legal fees to answer for its conduct in courts throughout the country.
+The NRA had been struggling financially for the last several years.
+The organization has run deficits for the past four years, laid off a significant portion of its staff, and had been spending millions in legal fees to answer for its conduct in courts throughout the country.

-While already losing power and hemorrhaging money, the NRA’s bankruptcy filing should be seen for what it is: an attempt to escape legal responsibility for alleged fraud and lining the pockets of their top executives.
-The NRA will attempt to use the bankruptcy process to halt legal proceedings against it by state attorneys general, former vendors, donors, and others.
+While already losing power and hemorrhaging money, the NRA’s bankruptcy filing appeared to be an attempt to escape legal responsibility for alleged fraud and lining the pockets of their top executives.
+The NRA attempted to use the bankruptcy process to halt legal proceedings against it by state attorneys general, former vendors, donors, and others.
 In fact, NRA board member Bob Barr admitted as much, saying the bankruptcy “has nothing to do with the NRA’s financial position… It simply is a legal vehicle to move under protection of federal laws, to escape the abuse by the New York authorities.”

 The filings on this page are a selection of the more significant filings in the matter.
 The full docket can be accessed at the PACER page for Bankruptcy Court of the Northern District of Texas.
 The case number is 21-30085 and the matter is in front of Judge Harlin D. Hale.